codacy/docs/docs/organizations/integrations/default-git-provider-integration-settings.md

-# Configuring default Git provider integration settings
+# Default Git provider integration settings

 You can configure the default settings that Codacy uses to integrate with your Git provider when you add a new repository to Codacy.
 This enables you to apply the same settings across your organization repositories.